MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/ldm.md

 ## Conditional Generating

-Besides the effects from the the latent diffusion, another important contribution is to use conditional generation.
+Beyond the capabilities of latent diffusion, another significant contribution is the implementation of conditional generation.

-Take the text-image as an example,
+Let's take text-to-image generation as an example:

 Let $\tau_\theta(y)$ be a encoder (like the clip or orther pretrained models), $\tau_\theta$ maps the condition $y$ into the space $R^{M\times d}$, and then use cross attention in the UNet to combine the condition in the model, which looks like
 ![](https://pic3.zhimg.com/v2-1fae51f289b985440ba2af8400c0fbea_r.jpg)

-The overall frame work is
+The overall framework consists of two phases:

 - Training
 ![](https://pic3.zhimg.com/v2-4e1fc24d800a1a55d94f35b93f5d6d96_1440w.jpg)
 - Inference
 ![](https://pic1.zhimg.com/v2-43baf6d46030347b81a8ddd09aefacb0_1440w.jpg)

-The training must be jointed with the condition encodind network.
-If the condition encoding network is using some pretrained network, it can be fixed and the training only aligned with the latent space with the latent space from the pretrained conditioning model.
+The training process must be jointly performed with the condition encoding network.
+When using a pretrained network for condition encoding, it can remain fixed while the training focuses on aligning the latent space with that of the pretrained conditioning model.

 ## **2. Training and Inference in LDMs**
 The training and inference processes of LDMs involve multiple stages, primarily leveraging a VAE for encoding-decoding and a diffusion model for denoising.